Skip to main content

 Conversational Metric

-The Conversational metric evaluates dialogue quality using Grice’s Maxims - principles of cooperative conversation that define effective communication.
+The Conversational metric evaluates dialogue quality using Grice’s Maxims — principles of cooperative conversation that define effective communication.
+It accumulates scores across all interactions in a session and emits one session-level result, with optional uncertainty quantification via Bayesian mode.

 Overview